appshubcc/Bettbox/readme/README_en.md

    - **Security: Bettbox is fully open-source and transparent with zero telemetry.
 Current builds have passed SignPath security audit.**

 2.  **Desktop FAQs**:
-   - Windows Admin Permissions: Handled automatically during installation — **no manual re-authorization required**.
+   - Windows Admin Permissions: Bettbox installer handles this in advance — **no manual re-authorization required**.
    - Unable to enable TUN mode: macOS and Linux users **must enter the correct password to grant network permissions**.
    - Other errors: Provide debug logs and **ensure no conflicting proxy software or services are running**.
    - If issues persist, please submit a GitHub Issue.